 Did you make a New Year’s resolution this year?
-If so, more than likely it falls into two categories…get organized or get healthier.
-In January 2017, data pulled from Google by iQuanti found that over 33 million people searched “get organized” making it the number two most popular resolution behind “get healthy.”
-In fact, since many people chose a resolution or goal to get more organized, the National Association of Productivity and Organizing Professionals (NAPO) has deemed January “Get Organized” month!
-In an effort to combine these popular resolutions, this blog post provides a guide to help you organize your pantry.
+If so, more than likely it falls into two categories…get organized or get healthier and you’re not alone!
+So many people chose a resolution or goal to get more organized in January that the National Association of Productivity and Organizing Professionals (NAPO) has deemed January “Get Organized” month.
+In an effort to combine these popular resolutions, I want to provide you with a guide to help you organize your pantry.
 Once this space is organized, the end result should make the space more efficient and workable.
 This means you will be able to better plan and prepare healthy meals because you will know what ingredients you have, what you need, and it will be easier to find these items.
 Are you ready to learn these steps and avoid pantry abyss?
-Let’s “GO” or “Get Organized!”

 Step One: Take Everything Out of the Pantry